 report that things have continued to move forward apace.

-With continuing assistance from ‘Repowering London’, local residents have now formed a Community Benefit Society called City of London Community Energy (COLCE).
+With continuing assistance from ‘Repowering London’, local residents have now formed a Community Benefit Society called Aldgate Solar Power.

 This will be the legal entity that establishes the scheme as co-operative, which means it is fully owned by its members and where profits generated directly benefit the members and the local community.
-Several local people have already been appointed as directors of COLCE.
+Several local people have already been appointed as directors of Aldgate Solar Power.

 During the summer holidays, local teenagers attended a workshop at Artizan Street Library where they were given the opportunity to learn more about clean energy production and were taught how to build solar-powered mobile phone chargers.

 Attendance was good, pizza was provided for lunch and feedback on the day was positive.
-On 2 November COLCE and Repowering London will be running the first of their energy efficiency workshops, whereby local people will be invited along to expert-led sessions to learn how to reduce their energy bills.
+On November 2 Aldgate Solar Power and Repowering London will be running the first of their energy efficiency workshops, whereby local people will be invited along to expert-led sessions to learn how to reduce their energy bills.

 This will be open to all local residents and the information discussed will be beneficial to anyone who wants some tips on keeping their energy bills as low as possible.